 However, the debate around SMC - how and where it is used, which medicines are used and what its ongoing scale-up means for drug resistance - is not settled.
-New consolidated guidelines on malaria, published by the WHO in June 2022, give more flexibility to malariaendemic countries to adapt malaria prevention and control strategies, underlining the need for local, context-specific evidence.
+New consolidated guidelines on malaria, published by the WHO

 Malaria Consortium used the American Society of Tropical Medicine & Hygiene's (ASTMH) Annual Meeting as a platform to share our latest research on these issues and advance the conversation with the wider SMC and tropical medicine research community.
 ASTMH Annual Meeting is one of the world's most important meetings of global health practitioners, researchers and funders.
 Here are a few highlights and key takeaways: